-Express the importance of maintaining sufficient hygiene around the abutment, and what is required of the patient to ensure this (for specific support, see the Patient Care Guide).
+Express the importance of maintaining sufficient hygiene around the abutment and what the patient will be required to do to ensure this (for specific support, see the Patient Care Guide).

 Provide an understanding of what the Ponto System may do for that individual patient.
 In most cases, a bone anchored sound processor leads to significantly improved sound quality, comfort, and speech intelligibility.
-However, in some patients this may not be the case.
+In some patients, however, this may not be the case.
 For patients with chronically draining ears, the main benefit may be reduced infection and a dry ear.